 An Industry in Long-Term Decline

-The largest portion of the printing and related support activities industry is in private-sector printing.
-The support activities for printing subsector is relatively small, with an annual average employment of 227 in 2016, down 72 percent from the 811 recorded in 2001.
+All of the printing and related support activities industry is in private-sector printing.
+The support activities for printing subsector is relatively small, with an annual average employment of 188 in 2018, down 76 percent from the 812 recorded in 2001.

 Technology and the Printing Industry

 Through history, from ancient Chinese block printing, to Johannes Guttenberg’s movable type press, to lithographic offset printing, to today’s digital printing, technological advances have made printing more productive and of higher quality, increasing the availability of information.

 Today, however, other forms of media are distributing information at an increasing rate.
 First radio, then television, and now the Internet and e-books have taken market share.
 This has reduced the demand for printed material and contributed to the decline of industry employment.

 Although some in-house newspaper printing is not included in this industry, the decline of newspaper circulation is a prime example of how technology has reduced the demand for printed material.
 Online news has many advantages.
 It’s often free of charge, has a wider range of information available, and the ability to provide updates several times a day.
 This has pushed people online for their news and away from print newspapers.
 According to the Newspaper Association of America, paid circulation began to drop in the late 1980s.
 Between 1990 and 2014, weekday circulation in the U.S. dropped from 62,328,000 to 40,420,000, a loss of 21,908, or 35 percent.
 According to estimates from the Pew Research Center, weekday circulation had dropped to 30,948,419 by 2017.